How a cross-sector partnership supported creation of the Winter Safe Space

 Since February 2018, the work of this partnership has resulted in outreach workers engaging with more than 900 individuals, housing 19 people and enrolling more than 60 others into case management services, meaning they are in the process of finding housing.
 The group is also working to develop systemic solutions to homelessness, including increasing the affordable housing supply, reducing barriers that prevent people experiencing homelessness from getting housing, and providing long-term support to help prevent people from becoming homeless in the first place.

-Contact us to learn more about how you can partner with the Foundations to support your neighbors experiencing homelessness.
+Contact us to learn more about how you can partner with the Foundation to support your neighbors experiencing homelessness.